gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/README.md

     - *Secondary*: None
 - **Pre-Conditions**: The player is on the pause menu of an active map.
 - **Main Flow**:
-    1. The use case starts when the player presses the button to quit the map.
+    1. The use case starts when the player presses the button to quit the map on the pause menu.
     2. The system resets the game logic.
     3.  <mark style="background: #BBFABBA6;">Include (Clear Leaks)</mark>
 - **Alternative Flows**